Elvis Andrus Player Props: White Sox vs. Twins

 Elvis Andrus At The Plate

-- Andrus has had a base hit in six of 11 games this year, and multiple hits once.
+- Andrus has picked up a hit in six games this season (50.0%), including one multi-hit game.

 - In two games this year, Andrus has driven in a run, and in both of those games he had multiple runs batted in.

-- He has scored in three games this season (27.3%), but has had no multi-run games.
+- He has scored in three games this year (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.